ecmwf/aviso/aviso-server/rest/README.md

 # Aviso Rest

 This component is a REST frontend that allows notification providers to submit notifications to the Aviso service via REST.
-Internally it uses Aviso API as if it was a client towards the store.
+Internally it uses Aviso API as if it is a client towards the notification store.

-Install it by, from the main project directory:
+Run the following commands in the main project directory to install aviso-rest:
 ```
  % pip install -e .
  % pip install -e aviso-server/monitoring